-- Where do we find a listing of current State, Local, National Events relevant to us?
+- Where do we find a listing of current state, local, and national events relevant to us?

-- What resources are available to me to talk with others with the same problems?
-Forums?
+- What resources are available to me to network with others with the same problems?

 - How do I find and hire people?